-A. The most common cause of irregular menstrual cycles is polycystic ovary syndrome or PCOS.
+Answer: The most common cause of irregular menstrual cycles is polycystic ovary syndrome or PCOS.
 This is the most common endocrine disorder affecting reproductive-age women and is often associated with irregular cycles, polycystic-appearing ovaries on ultrasound, and frequently signs or symptoms of excessive male hormone, testosterone.
 This can include acne or excessive hair growth, although this does not have to be present to make the diagnosis.

-A. Morphology refers to the size and shape of the sperm and is an area that is commonly abnormal in infertile couples.
+Answer: Morphology refers to the size and shape of the sperm and is an area that is commonly abnormal in infertile couples.
 Normally, sperm have an oval-shaped head, a thickened midpiece, and a long, thin tail that beats back and forth.
 Sperm with abnormal morphology may have heads that are too large or too small, two heads, two tails, long tapered heads, or broken midpieces and tails.
 The abnormal sperm do not lead to abnormal children, they simply do not seem to fertilize eggs normally.
 Investigators have looked for causes for morphology defects such as infection, environmental toxins, and exposure to high heat, but no consistent connections have been proven.
 Still, there is no absolute level of normal morphology below which pregnancy does not occur.

 According to the World Health Organization’s criteria for judging sperm shape, only 30% of sperm need to be normal for a semen analysis to be considered normal.
 Most fertility centers use a stricter set of criteria called the Kruger criteria by which only 15% of sperm need to be normal.
 Despite this 15% cut off level, many men with lower morphology scores may still be fertile, albeit, subfertile.